Types of Data

 All staff are responsible for the security of the equipment allocated to or used by them, and must not allow it to be used by anyone other than as permitted by the IT Team.

 DSAR: Data Subject Access Requests: One of main objectives under GDPR is to protect and clarify the rights of EU citizens and individuals in the EU with regards to data privacy.
 This means that you retain various rights in respect of your data, even once you have given it to us.

-Please us the “Contact us” section of the website if you wish to discuss these rights.
+Please us the “Get In Touch” section of the website if you wish to discuss these rights.
 We will endeavour to deal with your request without undue delay, and in any event to respond within one month.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.
 There will be an admin fee of £25 to cover the cost of collating the data.

 You may ask us to confirm what information we hold about you at any time, and request that we update, modify or delete that information.